B2B Podcasts by the Numbers: What the Latest Data Tells Us (and How to Act on It) in 2026

 As the listener base grows, so does the value of a well-optimized show in reaching decision-makers.
 B2B podcasting helps you get more qualified leads that you can’t capture through traditional ads alone.

-For example, one of our clients has managed to distinguish themselves in the Talent Acquisition space.
+For example, one of our clients has managed to distinguish itself in the Talent Acquisition space.
 Within its first year, the Talent Acquisition Leaders podcast ranked #1 on Google Search for its category.
 More importantly, it helped the host, Ryan Dull close 9 new clients directly from relationships built through the show.

 This demonstrates how a tightly focused B2B podcast can extend beyond reach and download numbers into measurable business growth, turning listenership into revenue.